 As can be seen, several factors have an influence on such decision, so examining each case individually to determine what may be the most suitable option according to medical, economical and psychological aspects is crucial.

-Suggested for you: What is Embryo Donation & Adoption? y Egg Donation FAQs – 32 Common Questions for Recipients.
+Suggested for you: What is Embryo Donation & Adoption? and Egg Donation FAQs – 32 Common Questions for Recipients.